mishazenin/kafka_pkg/README.md

 # Simple package to use Kafka
-oneday I'll write how to use it but for now let's take a look at main.go and you'll get how simple it is
+wrap over sarama to work with Kafka with only one chan, it was nedded for pet project